 Castelgiocondo is the largest certified organic estate in the Montalcino region of Tuscany.
-The estate lies in the Camigliano zone in Montalcino’s south-west.
-The village of Castelgiocondo dominates the historic Frescobaldi estate in Montalcino from above, an ancient stronghold built in 1100 to defend the road that led to the sea from Siena.
+The estate lies in the village of Castelgiocondo in the Camigliano zone in Montalcino’s south-west.
+The villa dominates the historic Frescobaldi estate in Montalcino from above, an ancient stronghold built in 1100 to defend the road that led to the sea from Siena.
 A historic place, it is in fact one of the first four properties in which the production of Brunello di Montalcino began in 1800.
+Winemaking here was documented in the 14th-century.

 Owner: Frescobaldi acquired CastelGiocondo in 1989.